 Petruchio continues to be the same mediocre person post marriage, despite knowing the wealthy background of his wife.
 Eventually, Katherine has to change herself to fit in well with Petruchio.

 Altruism is the exact opposite of egoism and can do wonders.
 Work out with your partner and plan for such activities.
-Distribution of alms to the poor, help a colleague complete a project, spend a day at your partner’s favorite spot, can be some of them.
+Distribution of alms to the poor, help a colleague complete a project, spend a day at your partner’s favourite spot, can be some of them.
 Being selfless is a wonderful feeling and can go a long way in getting your partner back on track.